-When a hike is as popular as Milford Track and promoted as “the finest walk in the world”, there is always the inevitable question: “is it overrated?”.
-For me, the answer is a definite no. The four days long trail is worthy of all praise.
+When a hike is as popular as Milford Track and promoted as “the finest walk in the world”, there is always the inevitable question: “Is it overrated?”.
+My answer: no, not even a little bit.
+The four days long trail is worthy of all praise.

 Booking Milford Track

-Similar to other popular Great Walks, there is a limit on the number of people who can start the trail each day – 40 – during the walking season (from October 24th to April 30th).
+Similar to other popular Great Walks, there is a limit on the number of people who can start the trail each day (40) during the walking season (from October 24th to April 30th).
 Bookings usually open in late April or early May.
-For the 2022-2023 walking season, I have been told that Milford Track got fully booked within less than ten minutes after the opening of the booking website.
-The bookings can be done online using the Department of Conservations Great Walks reservation website.
-Although rarely, cancellations occur.
+For the 2022-2023 walking season, I was told that Milford Track got fully booked within less than ten minutes after the opening of the bookings.
+Huts can be booked online on the DOC`s Great Walks reservation website.
+Although rarely (in the specific case of Milford), cancellations occur.
 I could get my booking for Milford Track in December for a mid-March hike.

 Where is Milford Track?

-The track transport for Milford Track is unfortunately almost discouragingly expensive.
-While the prices may slightly vary for each company, transport between the trailheads and Te Anau commonly costs around 248 New Zealand Dollar.
-If you start and end your trip in Queenstown, you will then need to pay 339 New Zealand Dollars.
-As I also mentioned in my introductory post about the Great Walks, I used Tracknet for all my track transportation needs and was very satisfied with their service standards.
+The track transport for Milford Track is, unfortunately, almost discouragingly expensive.
+While the prices may slightly vary based on your choice of company, expect to pay around 250 New Zealand Dollars for the Milford track transport package if you are departing from and returning to Te Anau.
+If you start and end your trip in Queenstown, you will then need to pay around 340 New Zealand Dollars.
+As I mentioned in my introductory post about the Great Walks, I used Tracknet for all my track transportation needs and I was very satisfied with their service standards.

 Huts along Milford Track: Clinton, Mintaro and Dumpling